CoinSwap-Space/matapro-c3-plugin/README.md

 - **On Leaderboard Received**: Triggered when leaderboard data is successfully retrieved.
 - **On Username Updated**: Triggered when the user's username is successfully updated.
 - **On Avatar Updated**: Triggered when the user's avatar is successfully updated.
+- **On Is Registered**: Triggered when the user is confirmed to be registered.
-- **On Register Checked**: Triggered when the registration status of the user has been checked.
+- **On Is Not Registered**: Triggered when the user is confirmed to be not registered.
 - **On User Score Received**: Triggered when the user's score is successfully retrieved.
 - **On Error**: Triggered when an error occurs during any of the plugin's operations.